ritishpaul/ritish_blog/_posts/2020-07-21-First-Blog-Post.markdown

 ## Reflection

 After the site was finished and I could begin writing my posts, I began thinking of my ideation.
-Speficially, I thought of how I was able to put forth my idea into something tangable like this site.
+Specifically , I thought of how I was able to put forth my idea into something tangable like this site.
 I learned a great deal by creating this website.
 For example Ruby, Jekyll, GitHub, Git, and Markdown.
 But most importantly I began appreciating the field engineering more.
 The aspect of creating something and the process of planning is something that exhilirates me more than anything.
 As a result, I hope you expect more blog posts that are about tech-related projects that I have created.
 This will be the crux of this site.